This post may contain affiliate links. Please read my disclaimer for more information.

 - Latte’s, Americanos, Espressos, and Cappucino’s are all made with a silky texture and rich flavor.

-- Easy to switch between grind size to change between different drinks.
+- Easy to switch between grind size to change between different drinks with the breville grind control coffee maker.

 - This isn’t a maintenance-free device, but if it’s cleaned properly it will last you years.

-- Don’t use oily beans like Starbucks brand.
+- Don’t use oily beans like the Starbucks brand.

-- Not the cheapest but definitely worth every penny if you can afford it.
+- Not one of the cheapest grind and brew coffee makers but definitely worth every penny if you can afford it.

 Product dimensions – 11 x 15.3 x 14.4 inches